 Rice sticks and clumps up in the presents of warm water because the intermolecular bonds of the starches naturally present in rice break down.
 This causes the starch to act as a plasticizer to the rice especially turning it into porridge, particularly if it gets even just slightly overcooked.
 That’s why starches (like cornflour) can be incredibly helpful for thickening sauces or puddings but not so much when you’re trying to cook the perfect rice.
 Making the perfect rice starts with a quick soak.

-Soaking & Rinsing Rice
+Soaking & Rinsing

 Soaking rice in cold water can be beneficial for a number of reasons although not all recipes call for it.
 Soaking rice can decrease the cooking time by as much as 20% which benefits both the nutritional value and flavor of cooked rice.
 Acetylpyrroline is an aroma and flavor compound present in most strains of rice.
 The longer the rice is cooked the more of this compound manages to escape particularly through water vapor.
 By soaking rice in cold water 20-30 minutes beforehand you can cut some of the cooking time off leaving you with more flavorful and aromatic rice.
 You can soak rice in cold water for up to 48 hours although after a certain point it will stop absorbing the cold water after around 24 hours.

-Rinsing rice washes the thin layer of starch off the surface of the rice.
+Rinsing rice washes the thin layer of the starch off the surface of the rice.
 This is done primarily to keep the individual grains from sticking together and becoming gummy after the rice has been boiled.
 Rinse your rice thoroughly in a mesh strainer until water runs clear through it.

 The Correct Amount Of Water

 Unfortunately, there isn’t an easy method that fits every kind of rice.
-Some grains absorb more water, some do it faster than others, some do better without a soak while other highly benefit off it.
+Some grains absorb more water, some do it faster than others, some do better without a soak while others highly benefit from it.
 A board rule of thumb for white, long-grain rice is 2 cups of water for every cup of rice.
 White, medium-grain rice requires 1 1/2 cups of water for every cup of rice, and white, short-grain needs around 1 1/4 cups of water per cup of rice.
-Depending if you soaked the rice or not you’ll need to simmer it for 15-20 minutes on very low heat.
-That’ll yield you with 2-3 cups of cooked rice which is 4-6 servings.
+Depending on if you soaked the rice or not you’ll need to simmer it for 15-20 minutes on very low heat.
+That’ll yield you 2-3 cups of cooked rice which is 4-6 servings.
 One serving of cooked rice comes out to around 1/2 cup each.